 Normandy History School Trips & Tours - WWII

-A history school trip to Normandy will allow your pupils to see first-hand the beaches, upon which so many sacrifices were made and to reflect on the WWII themes within many GCSE and A-level courses.
+A history school trip to Normandy will allow your pupils to see first-hand the beaches, upon which so many sacrifices were made and to reflect on World War Two themes within many GCSE and A-level courses.

-With a wide array of educational visits, it is possible to focus on many of the main areas of study for this topic.
-We can even tailor-make your study tour to cover any specific topics or aspect of the conflict to ensure that you get the very most from your trip.
+We can tailor-make your study tour to cover any specific topics or aspect of the conflict to ensure that you get the very most from your trip.

 This popular tour seeks to bring to life the events of June and July 1944.
 With a wide array of museums and educational visits which will guide you through every aspect of the conflict, this school trip to Normandy will help to bring to life classroom-based learning in an unforgettable way.

 - Executive coach transport from and to school and throughout your stay

 Price shown is based on 40 paying passengers departing from selected departure points and is subject to availability.

 Get even more from your trip with an NST History Subject Expert from only £10pp per day.

 The scene of vicious fighting after the D-Day landings, Caen was largely destroyed.
 There is the opportunity to view the impressive castle ramparts as well as the beautifully restored centre.